-Reliability-wise, there’s two things to be aware of.
+Reliability-wise, there are two things to be aware of.
 First, the magazines that shipped with this pistol don’t like steel-cased ammo.
 Given that this is a defensive handgun you shouldn’t be using cheap steel-cased ammo with it anyway, but it’s worth pointing out.
 Something about the texture inside the mag like to bind with steel cases.

-Second, I had two light primer strikes that I couldn’t get to go off in the SCCY, but went off just fine in my GLOCK.
-Now, this was with the same cheap steel cased surplus that you shouldn’t use anyway, and hard primers are common with that kind of stuff, so I wouldn’t really be concerned there either.
+Second, I had two light primer strikes that I couldn’t get to go off in the SCCY but went off just fine in my GLOCK.
+Now, this was with the same cheap steel-cased surplus that you shouldn’t use anyway, and hard primers are common with that kind of stuff, so I wouldn’t really be concerned there either.

-For all practical purposes, with good ammo the gun goes bang every time.
-I’d trust it enough to carry it for sure, if I was on a tight budget.
+For all practical purposes, with good ammo, the gun goes bang every time.
+I’d trust it enough to carry it for sure if I was on a tight budget.

 Now, you’re probably thinking “All that for $250?
 What’s the catch?”
-And of course there is one because we live in an imperfect world.
+And of course, there is one because we live in an imperfect world.

 It’s the trigger.

 I dry fired this thing a little bit as soon as I got my hands on it, and oh my lord.
-I don’t want say the trigger is badly designed or badly made because, for what is, it’s not.
-The gun uses a double-action only internal hammer design so the trigger has to draw the hammer back until it trips the sear and then it comes down on the firing pin to ignite the round.
+I don’t want to say the trigger is badly designed or badly made because, for what is, it’s not.
+The gun uses a double-action-only internal hammer design so the trigger has to draw the hammer back until it trips the sear and then it comes down on the firing pin to ignite the round.

 That’s a lot of work it has to do, and that work is evident in the loooooong trigger pull on this thing.
 I’ve used caulk guns with triggers that weren’t as long.
 It’s also fairly heavy at a little under 9lbs of pull weight (The three I tested were 8.4-8.6lbs).
 That’s almost right up there with NYPD GLOCK triggers.